Fire Safety FAQs

 THH have been providing fire safe front doors and door frames to tenants and will continue to install doors until all are complaint.

-It’s important for all of us to do all we can to stop fire spreading and to keep ourselves and our r neighbours safe.
+It’s important for all of us to do all we can to stop fire spreading and to keep ourselves and our neighbours safe.
 Keep shared areas clear for you, your visitors, your neighbours and fire fighters should they need to attend in an emergency.
+Do not keep flammable materials inside your property on balconies and this includes BBQ.
+You should never have a BBQ on your balcony or next to a building.
+Keep balconies clear of combustible materials and do not use white goods on balconies.
+Tenants and Leaseholders should never undertake alterations to properties without first seeking the consent of THH who can advise on whether permission can be granted and the safest way of carrying out works.

 High levels of clutter make it much easier for a fire to start and create a greater risk of fire spreading, increasing the risk of injury and death.
 It can also make it very difficult to escape and can lead to difficulties for firefighters tackling the blaze.

 THH are keen to work with people who have hoarding tendencies to help them stay safe in their homes and keep those around them safe.
-Please get in contact with THH or let us know if you have any concerns – there is lots of help available.
+Please get in contact with THH or let us know if you have any concerns – there’s lots of help available.

 The LFB are also asking for people with hoarding tendencies, their friends and family to get in contact with them to arrange a free home fire safety visit.
 The visit will give firefighters a chance to work with a person who might have a dangerous amount of clutter in their home and make sure they know what to do if there is a fire and how to escape.

-No grills or gates are allowed across shared areas on enclosed balconies and walkways.
+No grills or gates are allowed across shared areas on enclosed balconies and walkways or where they cover cupboards that contain services such as electricity supplies.
 Grills that are already there will be allowed on shared open balconies and walkways for end flats only because it does not affect other properties.
 In this case the residents should have their own escape route planned in the event of fire, and should have grill keys kept in a place that is known and accessible to other people in the property.
 If there is an extra grill across the flat entrance door, this must be removed.
 No other grills across shared open balconies and walkways will be allowed as these can affect other residents’ access.
 No new grills will be permitted.

 Please park in marked areas and do not obstruct roads ways which will cause access issues for the Fire Brigade.
 Parking in the way causes delays.
 The Fire Brigade have been known to turn cars on their side when responding to emergencies.
 Please do not be the one to delay the London Fire Brigade.
 THH will be making routine inspections and taking action against people who park in the way.

-9. d Shared areas – what should I be doing and can you give me some examples to show what’s not allowed?
+18. Shared areas – what should I be doing and can you give me some examples of what’s not allowed?

 Open shared areas are to be kept completely clear; no items are permitted except fire resistant door mats.